 Kimchi Vs Sauerkraut

-While both kimchi and sauerkraut are considered fermented foods, their flavors and appearances are quite different.
+While kimchi and sauerkraut are considered fermented foods, their flavors and appearances differ.
 Here’s a breakdown of what sets these two dynamic dishes apart from one another.

 - Kimchi has been a staple food in Korean cuisine for centuries and is known for its spicy kick.
 This flavor comes from the combination of garlic, chili peppers, ginger, onions, and other seasonings added to the cabbage base.